orsenkucher/.spacemacs.d/README.md

 ```
 http://gnuwin32.sourceforge.net/packages/diffutils.htm
 ```
-Don't forget to update your environment PATH variable!
+Don't forget to update your environment *$PATH* variable!

 ## Helm search
 You may be lacking grep-like search, so